Questions? We're always open. 📞

 • Road and infrastructure builders

-At REIL Capital, approval is based on your customers’ payment history — not your personal credit score.
-Startups with their first commercial contract and established firms scaling to $10M+ in annual revenue both qualify.
+At REIL Capital, your approval hinges on your customers’ payment histories — not your personal credit score.
+Whether you’re a startup landing your first commercial contract or an established firm scaling to $10M+ in annual revenue, you’re in good company.

 Construction Factoring Rates and Fees

-Factoring rates for construction invoices typically range from 1% to 5% of the invoice value, depending on:
+Factoring rates for construction invoices generally fall between 1% and 5% of the invoice value, influenced by:

 Factor Lower Rate (1-2%) Higher Rate (3-5%)